Envirometrix/PredictiveSoilMapping/01-Introduction.md

 advantages of conventional soil maps, on the other hand, are that:

--   *they portray the spatial distribution of stable, recognizable and repeating patterns of soils that occupy identifiable portions of the landscape*, and
+-   *they portray the spatial distribution of stable, recognizable and repeating patterns of soils that usually occupy identifiable portions of the landscape*, and

--   *these patterns can be extracted from legends and maps to model (predict) the most likely soil at any location in the landscape using expert knowledge alone* [@Zhu2001].
+-   *these patterns can be extracted from legends and maps to model (predict) the most likely soil at any other location in the landscape using expert knowledge alone* [@Zhu2001].

 Resource inventories, and in particular soil surveys, have been